The WEA is committed to encouraging Diversity and Equality, and welcomes applications from disabled people and from members of ethnic minority groups.

 The WEA is always interested to hear from qualified tutors across England and Scotland.
 Our tutors are paid an hourly rate and employed on a sessional basis.
 Between three to four thousand tutors are employed at any one time to deliver courses in England and Scotland.
 If you are interested in tutoring with us, you can read more on our Teaching with Us information page.
 If you would like to make an application to be considered as a tutor, you can apply directly to your local WEA region for inclusion in our “pool” of potential course tutors.
 This does not guarantee an offer of a course, but your details will be held for consideration when vacancies occur.
-Application forms and a job description is available on the right hand side of this page.
+You can download an application form here.

 Jobs at the WEA

 The WEA operates through nine Regions in England and a Scottish Association.
 We employ staff in the areas of education, teaching, management, finance and administration.
 Vacancies are advertised in national and local media as well as on this page of our website.